 4. Neptune (Poseidon)

-Brother of Jupiter, Pluto and Juno; god of freshwater and the sea, earthquakes, hurricanes and horses; often depicted with his trident.
+Brother of Jupiter, Pluto and Juno, Neptune was the Roman god of freshwater and the sea, along with earthquakes, hurricanes and horses.

 5. Venus (Aphrodite)

-Mother of the Roman people; goddess of love, beauty, fertility, sex, desire and prosperity; patron of wine
+Mother of the Roman people, Venus was the Roman goddess of love, beauty, fertility, sex, desire and prosperity, equal to her Greek counterpart Aphrodite.

 6. Mars (Ares)